 How to fix: Pages blocked by X-Robots-Tag: noindex HTTP header

-HTTP header can’t be crawled or indexed by search engines, preventing them from appearing in search results.
+Issue: Pages blocked by the X-Robots-Tag: noindex HTTP header can’t be crawled or indexed by search engines, preventing them from appearing in search results.

-Fix: Check your HTTP headers to ensure that valuable content isn’t accidentally blocked by the X-Robots-Tag: noindex
+Fix: Check your HTTP headers to ensure that valuable content isn’t accidentally blocked by the X-Robots-Tag: noindex.

 How to Fix for Beginners